X-CASH-official/xcash-dpops/README.md

 --block_verifiers_secret_key - The block verifiers secret key.
 This must be the first parameter

+--test_mode "settings" - use the test network data nodes, with the specific settings (1-9)

 --debug - Show all incoming and outgoing messages from the server

 --log_file "log_file" - Write all output to a log file with no colors